Background: Climate & Evolution

 The Tibetan plateau is the highest and largest in the world.
 It is guarded to the south by the Himalayas, to the north by the Kunlun and to the west by the Hindu Kush and Pamir mountain ranges.
 It contains 46,000 glaciers at an average height of 13,000 feet above sea level.
-This is the Earth's largest ice mass outside the poles, its "Third Pole", sometimes also referred to as the "water-tower of Asia".
-Direct photographic comparisons made over the last eight decades provide irrefutable evidence of the rate and extent of deglaciation caused by climate warming in the world's highest mountains.
+This is the Earth's largest ice mass outside the poles, its Third Pole, sometimes also referred to as the "water-tower of Asia".
+Direct photographic comparisons made over the last eight decades provide irrefutable evidence of the rate and extent of de-glaciation caused by climate warming in the world's highest mountains.

 The winter accumulation of snow on high mountains is compressed to form ice caps and glaciers.
 In summer these glaciers melt slowly, constantly feeding the rivers below.
 They are ‘reservoirs in the sky’ , present since long before humans practiced agriculture.
 From India or China to California, the world’s food supply is critically dependent on their melt water.
-Many of Asia’s greatest rivers—the Indus, Ganges, Brahmaputra, Salween, Mekong, Yangtze and Huang He—derive stable year-round flow from the melt water of Tibetan glaciers.
+Many of Asia’s greatest rivers—the Indus, Ganges, Brahmaputra, Salween, Mekong, Yangtze and Huang He—derive their stable year-round flow from the melt water of Tibet's glaciers.